World leaders welcome Biden with praise, pleas, and parting shots at Trump - KTVZ

 He also launched a scathing attack on the outgoing President.
 A “tyrant’s era came to an end and today is the final day of his ominous reign,” Rouhani said of Trump’s departure.
 “Someone for whom all of his four years bore no fruit other than injustice and corruption and causing problems for his own people and the world.”

-Biden has said he plans to return to the nuclear deal with Iran, which was signed during when he was Barack Obama’s Vice President.
-Biden’s national security aides have suggested they would like further negotiations on Iran’s ballistic missile capabilities, though Rouhani has said the missile prograam is non-negotiable.
+Biden has said he plans to return to the nuclear deal with Iran, which was signed when he was Barack Obama’s Vice President.
+Biden’s national security aides have suggested they would like further negotiations on Iran’s ballistic missile capabilities, though Rouhani has said the missile program is non-negotiable.

 Germany